- General Information

 Washington, D.C.
 20007

-* By credit card: To initiate payment, call Neressa Darroux in the Finance Department at 202-339-6424.
+* By credit card: Call Neressa Darroux in the Finance Department at 202-339-6424.
 You may also fax your credit card information to the Finance Department at 202-339-6416.
-Please do not transmit any sensitive financial information by email or voicemail - phone or fax only.
+Please do not transmit any sensitive financial information by email or voicemail – phone or fax only.

-[Collection Title], [Reference Code], Image Collections and Fieldwork Archives, Dumbarton Oaks, Trustees for Harvard University, Washington, D.C.
+[Collection Title], [AtoM Reference Code], Image Collections and Fieldwork Archives, Dumbarton Oaks, Trustees for Harvard University, Washington, D.C.